ChangZongWu/Reinforcement-Learning/README.md

-Learned the Reinforcement-Learning by myself by looking at these to github repo.
+Learned the Reinforcement-Learning by myself by looking at these to github repo, then experement with it to help me understand
 And the sely research from the book Sutton & Barto's book Reinforcement Learning: An Introduction (2nd Edition) MIT License